OPENER-next/offline_geocoder/README.md

           source_file: 'assets/ne_110m_admin_0_countries.geojson'
           # define the output location of the generated GeoCoder dart file
           output_file: 'lib/services/offline_geocoder.dart'
-          # specify which properties you want to extract from the GeoJSON including their dart type
+          # specify which properties you want to extract from the GeoJSON including their data type
           extract_properties: {"NAME": "String", "LEVEL": "int"}
 ```